ES

 Are partially AI-generated works paid by BMI?

-If my AI-generated work is performed internationally where AI works are given copyright protection, will BMI pay me for performance of the work?
+If my prompt-only AI-generated work is performed internationally where AI works are given copyright protection, will BMI pay me for performance of the work?

 BMI will continue to follow Copyright Office guidance on U.S. law.
 However, BMI is actively engaging in discussions with foreign PROs and closely monitoring developments in the industry as well as the applicable laws in each country.